Semantic Segmentation by Semantic Proportions: Methodology

-The other loss function is defined based on the binary cross-entropy (BCE), see Section \ref{subsec:ae} for the detail.
+where $\vect{\rho}_{i}$ is the predicted SP for image $\vect{X}_i \in {\cal X}_{\rm T}$ and $|{\Omega}_{\rm T}|$ is the cardinality of set ${\Omega}_{\rm T}$.
+The other loss function, which will be deferred in Section \ref{subsec:spss+}, is defined based on the binary cross-entropy (BCE).
 BCE is a commonly used loss function in binary classification problems and measures the discrepancy between the predicted probabilities and the true binary ones.
-Below we define the BCE function for the $j$-th semantic class of image $\vect{X}_i$ at coordinate (location) $(m,h) \in [1, M]\times [1, H]$ as
+Below we define the BCE function as